RajeevRanjan5642/credit_card_fraud_detection/README.md

 <li>Open your web browser and visit http://127.0.0.1:8000/ to see your Django app in action.</li>
 </ul>

-📝If you are adding some model in models.py or changing something don't forget to make migrations
+NOTE : 📝If you are adding some model in models.py or changing something don't forget to make migrations :

         python manage.py makemigrations

-and migrate it to database
+and migrate it to database :

         python manage.py migrate